 How to Register for Academic Classes using Student Planning

 The goal of the Advising Department is to help students identify their goals, and to help students achieve those goals.
 As a returning, current, or prospective student, it's important to build a relationship with an academic advisor.
-An advisor can help you create an academic plan by helping you select appropriate courses and create a class schedule for Fall, Spring, or Summer semesters.
-An advisor can help you achieve your academic goals.
+An advisor can help you create an academic guided pathway which will aid you in earning your degree.